cnoe-io/agent-backstage/README.md

-# PagerDuty Agent
+# Agent Backstage

-This project implements an AI Agent that interacts with PagerDuty using the [langchain-mcp-adapters](https://github.com/langchain-ai/langchain-mcp-adapters) framework and [AGNTCY ACP Protocol](https://github.com/agntcy/acp-sdk), exposing it via an ACP-compatible workflow server.
+This project implements an AI Agent that interacts with various services using the [langchain-mcp-adapters](https://github.com/langchain-ai/langchain-mcp-adapters) framework and [AGNTCY ACP Protocol](https://github.com/agntcy/acp-sdk), exposing it via an ACP-compatible workflow server.

 ---